lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 By using the function `getParams` we can extract the best set of parameters.
-Currently, `getParams` retrieves the first best set is automatically but users are encouraged to critically assess whether this is the most wise choice.
+Currently, `getParams` retrieves the first best set is automatically but users are encouraged to critically assess whether this is the most wise choice (which it is, as demonstrated above).

 `  `